 - 25 Summertime Activities for Boys (and Tom Boys!)

 - Fill-in-the-blank Summer Bucket List

 This is my first summer working from home with the kids so I’m trying to create good habits now.
-I’m hoping they’ll be able to stay constructively entertained the days that they are home with me.
+I’m hoping they’ll be able to stay constructively entertained so that I’m able to get some work down.
 If all else fails, my plan is to buy this Inflatable Slide Bouncer, and set up next to it on my laptop, lol.
 Seriously, though, I might.
 Check back with me in a few weeks.

-If you have any other resources or tips, please share via the comment section below!
+If you have any other resources or tips for working from home with kids, please share via the comment section below!
 Have a great summer, enjoy those little ones while they are still little and may we all keep our sanity! 😉